leogabac/suisave/docs/guide/installation.md

 Installing from source is useful when you want the latest changes in this repository before they land in a packaged release.

-If you want the Textual interfaces from source as well:
+If you want the Textual transfer dashboard from source as well:

 ```bash
 pip install ".[tui]"